apache/gravitino/docs/docker-image-details.md

 Changelog

+- apache/gravitino:0.6.1-incubating
+  - Based on Gravitino 0.6.1, you can know more information from 0.6.1 release notes.

 - apache/gravitino:0.6.0-incubating (Switch to Apache official DockerHub repository)
   - Use the latest Gravitino version 0.6.0 source code to build the image.